psilons/pypigeonhole-proj-tmplt/README.md

   dep_setup.py.
 - src/test names are borrow from Java Maven.
 Just labels.
 If you change them, then you have to go through all the code here to make additional changes.
+  In order to run test at the project root folder, we add a src reference in the __init__.py under test top package.
+Otherwise, tests can run only from the src folder.
 - dep_setup.py is where we specify dependencies with complete information, such as name, version, scope, installer(PIP or Conda), etc. Here we take a shortcut, mixing PIP and Conda.
 These should be separated in the future.